Here are five of our original family of six

 When gliders first hit the US market, they were commonly advertised as having a lifespan of around 15 years.
 Recently, people have started backing down from that figure a bit and saying 10 years is more like it.
 That being said, four of our six died much younger than that despite being on a good diet, getting plenty of exercise, and being part of a "colony" like they would be in the wild.
 Two died of early organ failure.
 We aren't sure what Geri and Pocket died of, but suspect heart failure.

 I've talked to a vet about this and learned that under normal circumstances, gliders do have an unusually long potential lifespan for creatures their size.
 Gliders in the US, however, are almost all descended from a very small group of animals originally imported to this country.
 As a result, inbreeding is a real problem and many of them die much younger than they should.
-We think that is what happened in the case of our gliders and we're just hoping the remaining two don't have the same genetic problems.
+We think that is what happened in the case of four of our gliders.
+Sucrose and Nocturne were fortunate enough to avoid the "bad genes."